-- 5.4.1 The database should be thoroughly reviewed for errors, and a program to check entries via site visits (i.e. ground-truth) to all existing records should be implemented, in conjunction with Aboriginal people and Aboriginal Parties; - 5.4.2 A program should be implemented to consult with Aboriginal people and Aboriginal Parties about the value of registering all known cultural heritage on the database, either as point data or as area polygons, with the latter recording technique aimed to protect sensitive/secret/sacred places from being accessed by anyone other than the Aboriginal person or group registering the data in the first place; - 5.4.3 Following acceptance by Aboriginal people and Aboriginal Parties, the Act should be revised to ensure that all reports and data generated from CHSs, CHMPs and voluntary other agreements are included on the database, with safeguards put in place to protect sensitive/secret/sacred places from being accessed by anyone other than the Aboriginal group registering the data in the first place; - 5.4.4 Access to the database should be restricted to Aboriginal people and Aboriginal Parties, and to researchers with a legitimate reason to search the database.
-Land users and development proponents should be required to undertake training in interpreting the data held in the database before they are given access to the database.
+- 5.4.1 The database should be thoroughly reviewed for errors, and a program to check entries via site visits (i.e. ground-truth) to all existing records should be implemented, in conjunction with local Aboriginal people and Aboriginal Parties; - 5.4.2 All protected plants have been mapped by the state of Queensland, to create triggers to ensure protection and management in the event of development threats.
+A similar mapping exercise should be implemented for Indigenous cultural heritage; - 5.4.3 A program should be implemented to consult with Aboriginal people and Aboriginal Parties about the value of registering all known cultural heritage on the database, either as point data or as area polygons, with the latter recording technique aimed to protect sensitive/secret/sacred places from being accessed by anyone other than the Aboriginal group registering the data in the first place; - 5.4.4 Following acceptance by Aboriginal people and Aboriginal Parties, the Act should be revised to ensure that all reports and data generated from CHSs, CHMPs and voluntary other agreements are included on the database, with safeguards put in place to protect sensitive/secret/sacred places from being accessed by anyone other than the Aboriginal group registering the data in the first place; - 5.4.5 Access to the database should be restricted to members of Aboriginal communities, Traditional Owners and Aboriginal Parties, and to researchers with a legitimate reason to search the database.
+Land users and development proponents should be required to undertake training in interpreting the data held in the database before they are given access to the database; - 5.5.6 The DATSIP database should be ground-truthed by local government and Aboriginal Parties under Part 6 studies.
+If this cannot occur, a search of the database should not allow a developer to meet part of their duty of care.
+It should be made clear that the database is highly inaccurate and is not a clear indication of what is on the ground and that the developer must contact the Aboriginal Party in order to get a more complete picture of the cultural heritage potential of a site.